Evanidus14/Aldrnari-Gamepad-Setup/README.md

 #### True Directional Movement
   - Target Lock
     - Controls
-      - Toggle Target Lock Key - Numpad /
-      - Ensure that you do NOT have "Toggle Target Lock with Toggle POV Button" selected.
+      - Enable "Toggle Target Lock with Toggle POV Button"
       - I also personally go into the Target Lock Widget and make the lock on UI a simple dot and scale it down.
 That is, of course, up to you.

 #### ENB Specific Keybinds